MethodicalAcceleratorDesign/MAD-NG.py/docs/source/ex-lowlevel.rst

     :lines: 33-49
     :linenos:

 .. important:: The examples above break what we describe as *sequencing*, therefore, if you are not careful with the procedure, you may end up with a **deadlock**.
-This is because both MAD-NG and python are waiting for the other to receive the data that is being sent.
+This is because both MAD-NG and python can wait for the other to receive the data that is being sent.
 See :ref:`below <deadlock>` for more details.

-The rest of the file shows and tests sending and receiving some of the available types.
+The rest of the ex-send-multypes.py file shows and tests sending and receiving some of the available types.

 .. _deadlock: